Umuzi-org/ACN-syllabus/content/projects/simple-website/_index.md

 - Your portfolio can be a simple single page portfolio that contains the above mentioned requirements.
 - Make sure that only the necessary information is presented.
 - Make sure your stuff is tidy.
 Use whitespace as needed.
 Make sure your pictures are not squashed or stretched.
-- Website must be responsive to different screen sizes - use a mobile-first approach!

 ### Links